ppy/osu-wiki/news/2024/2024-02-26-mappers-choice-awards-2023-results.md

 ![](/wiki/shared/news/2024-02-01-mappers-choice-awards-2023/banner.jpg)

 In case you aren't up to date with the happenings of the mapping scene, the Mappers' Choice Awards (or *MCA*, as it is most known) is a community-hosted event where mappers nominate and vote on maps and mappers for various categories in order to celebrate mapping excellence in all shapes and forms.
-And at last, we get to commemorate the best of this year in each game mode (including storyboarding)!
+And at last, we get to commemorate the best of this year in categories of each game mode (plus storyboarding)!

-While we'll only be covering the Grand Award podiums in this post, all category rankings can be found [in the MCA website](https://mca.corsace.io/2023/results), so make sure to not miss out on the full results there!
+While we'll only be covering the Grand Award podiums in this post, [all category rankings can be found in the MCA website](https://mca.corsace.io/2023/results), so make sure to not miss out on the full results there!

 ## Rewards